 While these make for great stories, behind every visionary story usually lies years of hard work, experimentation, and learning.
-Even the unveiling of the visionary computer in Steve Job’s words were years in the making — The “revolutionary” iPad is built on at least 3 generations of software and 5 generations of hardware.
+Even the unveiling of the visionary computer, in Steve Jobs’s words, was years in the making — The “revolutionary” iPad is built on at least three generations of software and five generations of hardware.

 The story actually played out is never quite as simple: